yohanchatelain/fmriprep/docs/workflows.rst

 -----------

 There are additional files, called "Derivatives", outputted to ``<output dir>/fmriprep/sub-<subject_label>/``.
-See the BIDS_ spec for more information.
+See the `BIDS Derivatives`_ spec for more information.

 Derivatives related to t1w files are in the ``anat`` subfolder: